paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-14a-aid-to-small-business.md

 (1) Each agency subject to the requirements of [section 2323 of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2323&num=0&edition=prelim) shall, when implementing such requirements—

-  (A) establish policies and procedures that insure that there will be no reduction in the number of 66 So in original.
+  (A) establish policies and procedures that insure that there will be no reduction in the number of 77 So in original.
 Probably should be “or”. dollar value of contracts awarded pursuant to this section and [section 637(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section637/a&num=0&edition=prelim) in order to achieve any goal or other program objective; and

   (B) assure that such requirements will not alter or change the procurement process used to implement this section or [section 637(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section637/a&num=0&edition=prelim).

-(2) All procurement center representatives (including those referred to in subsection (k)(6) of this section), in addition to such other duties as may be assigned by the Administrator, shall—
+(2) All procurement center representatives (including those referred to in subsection (k)(6)), in addition to such other duties as may be assigned by the Administrator, shall—

   (A) monitor the performance of the procurement activities to which they are assigned to ascertain the degree of compliance with the requirements of paragraph (1);